 Our setup guide will help you get started with CookieYes.

-Displaying cookie audit tables on the front end of your website
+Displaying cookie audit tables on your website

-Cookie audit tables displayed on the front end of a website
+Cookie audit tables displayed on a website

 Customizing cookie audit table